Investigators narrow search for origin of Colorado wildfire

 Meanwhile, teams continued searching Monday for two people who were still missing, and survivors sorted through the charred remnants of their homes to find whatever was left.

-The Boulder County area known as Marshall Mesa is near the base of the Rocky Mountain foothills and overlooks the more heavily populated suburbs to the east that were devastated by the fast-moving fire, which was whipped up by furious winds blowing from the foothills to the west.
+The Boulder County area known as Marshall Mesa is near the base of the Rocky Mountain foothills and overlooks the more heavily populated suburbs to the east that were devastated by the fast-moving fire, which was whipped up by furious winds blowing from the foothills.
 The area is surrounded by tinder-dry public open space and private grasslands.

 Over the weekend, authorities executed a search warrant, but the sheriff declined to elaborate and did not comment on whether he thought the fire was arson.

-But a sheriff’s official who spoke on condition of anonymity confirmed that several properties were under investigation, including one in the Marshall Mesa area, about 2 miles (3.2 kilometers) west of the hard-hit town of Superior.
-A National Guard Humvee blocked access to the property.
+A sheriff’s official who spoke on condition of anonymity confirmed that several properties were under investigation, including one in the Marshall Mesa area, about 2 miles (3.2 kilometers) west of the hard-hit town of Superior.
+A National Guard Humvee blocked access to the neighborhood on Monday.

 In the search for the missing, crews were looking for a woman in the town of Superior and a man from the nearby community of Marshall.
-Other investigators were trying to determine if the missing might have made it out but did not contact their families or friends, Pelle said.
+Pelle said the crews were sifting debris by hand and using small tools.

-Rex and Barba Hickman went through the ashes of their Louisville home with their son and his wife.
+Louisville Police Chief Dave Hayes said authorities used cadaver dogs to re-check destroyed properties as a precaution.
+He said no one was reported missing in the heavily damaged city, but that “doesn’t mean we won’t find something.”

-Their son Austin cut a safe open with a grinding tool to reveal gold and silver coins, melted credit cards, keys and the charred remains of the couple’s passports.
+Gov. Jared Polis told the briefing that it was “remarkable that a fire of this speed and size” resulted in only two people missing.
+Tens of thousands of people evacuated on Thursday, and Polis emphasized the importance of heeding evacuation orders.

 While homes that burned to the foundations were still smoldering in some places, the blaze was no longer considered an immediate threat — especially with frigid temperatures and a blanket of snow that fell Saturday.